srinathm26/first/1_Requirements/README.md

 check History : To view of transaction of the bank account.

 ## Research:

-It shows the research design, the study area, population, the sampling design, data collection methods, instruments and analytical technique.

-## 4W'S AND 1'H:
+# 4W'S AND 1'H:

 ## WHO
-The Program is useful to person who wants to check balance and who wants to withdraw or deposit cash
+This Program is useful to person who wants to check balance and who wants to withdraw or deposit cash

 ## WHAT
 The project is about atm usage such as balancecheck,cash deposit,cash withdraw, and enquiry.